-One Kings Lane fits more of the “vintage boutique furniture” vibe but I had to include it here because they offer some truely incredible piece that are fun to browse, even if they are out of my price range.
+One Kings Lane fits more of the “vintage boutique furniture” vibe but I had to include it here because they offer some truly incredible pieces that are fun to browse, even if they are out of my price range.

-For example, check out this amazing vintage needlepoint footstool that would absolutley have a spot in my home if I had an extra $300 burning a hole in my pocket.
+For example, check out this amazing vintage needlepoint footstool that would absolutely have a spot in my home if I had an extra $300 burning a hole in my pocket.

 While the bulk of One Kings Lane’s offerings are actually new production furniture, visit their vintage section for their used gems.